felixlopz/hubrise-test-task/content/docs/en/payment.md

   description: HubRise payment options and billing cycles.
 ---

-Accounts and Locations set up with a paid plan will pay a monthly subscription to HubRise when they exceed the free [usage](/docs/usage-plan#usage-plans) limit.
+Accounts and Locations set up with a paid plan will pay a monthly subscription to HubRise when they exceed the free [usage](/docs/usage-plan#plan) limit.
 For complete pricing information, see the [HubRise Price page](/pricing/).

 You can set up your payment method in the **SETTINGS** > **Payment** section.
 You must have a credit card to automate payments.
 Direct debit is not available.
 Wire transfer is accepted for a minimum of 12 months usage.

 Subscription payments are in EUR, regardless of the Account currency.

-## Account or Location Payments
+## Account or Location Payments(#account-or-location-payments)

 Your HubRise subscription can be invoiced at the Account level, or at the Location level.